Differential Characters of Drinfeld Modules and de Rham Cohomology: -module schemes, Jet Spaces and prelimineries

-Given an isomorphism of $S$-schemes $E\to\hG$, we can identify $(J^nE)(B)$ with $W_n(B)$ and hence, using~(\ref{eq-witt-coord}), with $B^{n+1}$.
-In particular, given a coordinate $x$ on an admissible $A$-module scheme $E$, this identification provides a canonical system of coordinates $(x_0,\dots,x_n)$ on $J^nE$.
+Now recall the bijection $W_n(B)\isomap B^{n+1}$ of equation~(\ref{eq-witt-coord}).
+Combining the two, we see that given a coordinate $x$ on an admissible $A$-module scheme $E$, we have a canonical system of coordinates $(x_0,\dots,x_n)$ on $J^nE$.
 We will use these \emph{Witt coordinates} without further comment.
 We emphasize once again that there are other canonical systems of coordinates on $J^nE$, for instance the \emph{Buium--Joyal} coordinates denoted $x,x',x'',\dots$.
 They are related by the formulas of proposition~\ref{coordinate}.
 Each has their own advantages.